Field-theoretic versus data-driven evaluations of electromagnetic corrections to hadronic vacuum polarization in $(g-2)_\mu$: Introduction

 The anomalous magnetic moment of the muon [$a_\mu =\frac12 (g-2)_\mu$] is an important precision test of the Standard Model (SM) \cite{Jegerlehner:2017gek,Aoyama:2020ynm}.
 The new $a_\mu$ measurements by the Fermilab Muon $g-2$ Collaboration have achieved a combined precision of $127$ parts-per-billion (ppb)~\cite{Aguillard:2025fij}, significantly improving upon the previous experiment at Brookhaven \cite{Muong-2:2006rrc}.
 This exceeds the precision of the current theoretical value, provided by the ``Muon $g-2$ Theory Initiative" in the recent update~\cite{Aliberti:2025beg}, by a factor of four.
 Improvements on the theory side are therefore in high demand.

 The precision of the SM value is predominantly limited by non-perturbative strong-interaction effects, with the largest uncertainty (around 80\%) arising from the hadronic vacuum polarization (HVP) contribution~\cite{Aoyama:2020ynm}.
-The HVP is evaluated using two complementary approaches: the \emph{data-driven} dispersive method using $e^+e^-\to \gamma^\ast \to \mathrm{hadrons}(+\gamma)$ cross-section data~\cite{Jegerlehner:2017gek} and \emph{lattice QCD}, which in the past few years has been rapidly developing \cite{Borsanyi:2020mff, Boccaletti:2024guq,Djukanovic:2024cmq, Kuberski:2024bcj,Ce:2022kxy,RBC:2018dos,Blum:2023qou,RBC:2024fic,FermilabLatticeHPQCD:2023jof,MILC:2024ryz,Bazavov:2024eou,Lehner:2025qrl}.
+The HVP is evaluated using two complementary approaches: the \emph{data-driven} dispersive method using $e^+e^-\to \gamma^\ast \to \mathrm{hadrons}(+\gamma)$ cross-section data~\cite{Davier:2017zfy,Keshavarzi:2018mgv,Colangelo:2018mtw,Hoferichter:2019mqg,Davier:2019can,Keshavarzi:2019abf,Colangelo:2022prz,Colangelo:2022vok,Stamen:2022uqh,Davier:2023fpl,Stoffer:2023gba} and \emph{lattice QCD}, which in the past few years has been rapidly developing \cite{Borsanyi:2020mff, Boccaletti:2024guq,Djukanovic:2024cmq, Kuberski:2024bcj,Ce:2022kxy,RBC:2018dos,Blum:2023qou,RBC:2024fic,FermilabLatticeHPQCD:2023jof,MILC:2024ryz,Bazavov:2024eou,Lehner:2025qrl}.
 There are, however, tensions among the data-driven evaluations (e.g., $\pi^+\pi^-$ spectra from CMD\nobreakdash-3 \cite{CMD-3:2023alj} vs. KLOE/BaBar \cite{KLOE:2010qei,KLOE:2012anl,BaBar:2012bdw}), as well as discrepancies with precise lattice results~\cite{Benton:2024kwp}, underscoring unresolved systematic uncertainties.

 In order to resolve these discrepancies and become competitive with the current experimental measurement of $a_\mu$, lattice QCD calculations require further refinements.
-Specifically, to reach a few-permille level of precision, one needs an accurate treatment of isospin-breaking (IB) effects in~HVP.
+In order to reach a few-per-mille level of precision, one needs an accurate treatment of isospin-breaking (IB) effects in~HVP.